PaulDMendoza/DownmarkerElite/downmarker.core/Resources/startpageTemplate.md

 Tips
 ----
 - The default style is ugly.
 Switch over to the GitHub style by unchecking **View -> Plain Style**
-- Use the "Open Directory" to go back and forth between files in alphabetical order
+- Once a file is open you can navigate through all the other Markdown (*.md) files in the directory with the round orange Prev and Next buttons.

 Recently Opened Files
 ---------------------